Updated May 2023

 As an apprentice working toward certification, you'd have a supervisor (licensed electrician) checking your work to ensure everything is done right.

 It takes about five years to complete the training and apprenticeship required to become a construction electrician.
 During that time, you'll have the opportunity to learn from experienced professionals and gain confidence in your skills.

 Interested in learning more about the construction electrician career path?

 For most people, the first step is to complete pre-apprenticeship electrician training.

 This training teaches you basic skills you'll need to get hired as an apprentice - like installing wiring and fixtures, safety procedures, codes, and blueprints.

 The electrician pre-apprenticeship program at Herzing College is available in Ottawa, Toronto, and Cambridge and takes just 24 weeks to complete.
 Our graduates get hired by construction companies and electrical contractors throughout Ontario.

-Click below to check out the program and chat live with Admissions Advisor.
+Click below to check out the program and chat live with an admissions advisor.
 We're here to help!